 Date came into force or revised

-In order to meet graduation requirements and be awarded a British Columbia Certificate of Graduation (Dogwood Diploma), students must earn a minimum of 80 credits.
-These must include 48 credits for required courses, a minimum of 28 elective credits, and 4 credits for Graduation Transitions.
+In order to meet graduation requirements and be awarded a British Columbia Certificate of Graduation (Dogwood Diploma), students must earn a minimum of 80 credits and write provincial Graduation Numeracy and Literacy Assessments.
+The 80 credits include 52 credits for required courses (including 8 credits of Career Education courses) and a minimum of 28 elective credits.

 Rationale or purpose of policy

-The graduation requirements were changed in 2003 for students entering Grade 10 beginning in the school year 2004/2005.
-This policy describes the credits students must earn to be awarded a British Columbia Certificate of Graduation (Dogwood Diploma).
+Graduation requirements were revised for students graduating in the 2018/2019 school year or later.
+This policy describes the requirements that students must meet to be awarded a British Columbia Certificate of Graduation (Dogwood Diploma).

 See Ministerial Order 302/04, the Graduation Program Order (PDF)